Gonzalez & Waddington – Attorneys at Law

 -Brian Bieber, GrayRobinson, P.A.

-“This work defines the structure, the content, the interplay of other aspects of the trial, and the means by which successful lawyers maintain their champions of justice status.
+“This work defines the structure, the content, the interplay of other aspects of the trial, and how successful lawyers maintain their champions of justice status.
 Simply put, own and use this great collection – your skill level will increase exponentially.”

 -James A.H.
 Bell, The Law Offices of James A.H.
 Bell